Course Start DatesFriday 24th April 2020

 No experience is needed.
 This is an informal workshop with a small number of participants and there will be demonstrations and practical help throughout.
 If you have some experience of making stained glass you can use this course as an opportunity to improve your skills.

 The tutor Jackie Hunt is a professional stained glass artist.
-She has a design training as well as specific training in architectural glass and has taught workshops and evening classes for more than ten years in Dorset, Yorkshire and Cumbria.
+She has a design training as well as specific training in architectural glass and has taught workshops and evening classes for more than twelve years in Dorset, Somerset, Yorkshire and Cumbria.

 Please click through to the website for full details or get in touch via phone or email.